ghostffcode/passwordless_login/README.md

 include 'inc/passwordless.php';

 // Create an instance of the passwordless class.
+// It takes two arguments
-// It takes one argument, which can be either json or array.
-Defaults to json if no argument is passed
+// First one is what format to present results, which can be either json or array.
+Defaults to json if no argument is passed.
+// Second argument is if you want to return passphrase in result, can either be true or false.
 $p = new passwordless('json');

 // To send code to email and create session